 Typically, an individual does not have to submit a claim to Medicare for reimbursement of their healthcare costs.

-We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:
+We may use a few terms in this article that can be helpful to understand when selecting the best insurance plan:

-• Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.
+• Deductible: This is an annual amount a person must spend out of pocket within a certain period before an insurer starts to fund their treatments.

-• Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
-For Medicare Part B, this comes to 20%.
+• Coinsurance: This is the percentage of treatment costs that a person must self-fund.
+For Medicare Part B, this is 20%.

-• Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
+• Copayment: This is a fixed dollar amount a person with insurance pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-If an individual opts for a non-participating provider, they may have to file a claim and advise Medicare of the costs.
+If an individual opts for a nonparticipating provider, they may have to file a claim and advise Medicare of the costs.

 A person would be responsible for the portion of the costs above what Medicare would usually cover, as well as any applicable out-of-pocket expenses.